daiki-kadowaki/judgment-transparency-principle/JTP.md

 - Digital games and competitive simulations
 - Networked or distributed interactive systems
 - XR, VR, AR, and cross-reality environments
-- Human–machine interfaces that mediate action, control, or consequence
+- Human-machine interfaces that mediate action, control, or consequence

 The principle applies regardless of implementation details, computational models, or architectural choices.